 Heading off to French Polynesia?
-Guides to 11 islands await you, including sample itineraries and lots of travel tips & tricks.
+In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

 The small hamlet of Taaoa is a short and scenic drive along the sea cliff from Atuona.
 I guess you could call it a suburb of Atuona, if the latter were only larger than a small village.
 The road ends at the rugged beach, and the charming Catholic church is one of the most photographed in all of French Polynesia.
-Archeology enthusiast can venture high into the valley to check out the Ohua Upeke site – a massive complex where one mysterious looking tiki statue hides amongst the giant banyan trees.
+Archeology enthusiasts can venture high into the valley to check out the Ohua Upeke site – a massive complex where one mysterious-looking tiki statue hides amongst the giant banyan trees.

 Nobody really knows why this tiki statue is smiling for the last few centuries.
 It’s lonesomely located in a forest with nothing around but the occasional visitor.
 Nonetheless, the smiling tiki is one of the cutest statues you’ll ever see, as far as statues go.
 Was the sculptor happy when they carved this one out?
 Perhaps high on something?
 Perhaps it’s a signal from aliens?
 You be the judge!

-I never thought that horses (or goats for that matter) go together with palm trees, until I came to the Marquesas Islands.
+I never thought that horses (or goats for that matter) go together with palm trees until I came to the Marquesas Islands.
 One of the most exciting ways to explore the beauty of Hiva Oa is on your very own horse.
 Lucky for you, Hiva Oa is home to Paco – one of the most respected horsemen in the Pacific.
 He’ll pair you up with a horse and off you go into the thick rainforest.
 You’ll ride up steep hills, slide down muddy ones and pause here and there for breathtaking views!

 Tahuata is the smallest inhabited island in the Marquesas and just happens to be a quick boat ride from Hiva Oa, making it a perfect option for an adventurous day trip.
 Enjoy the scenic ride to the island, often accompanied by manta rays, and visit the sleepy village of Hapatoni.
 You’ll walk along the ancient ‘royal road’, meet locals artists and see what it was like to sacrifice humans back in the day.
 For lunch, skip over to a small rowboat that will drop you off at your very own beach.
 As your crew prepares a delicious BBQ lunch, go for a dip in the warm ocean water and wave hello to lucky yachties anchored out in front.

-Up in the north coast of the island, not much happens in the tiny village of Hanaiapa.
+Up on the north coast of the island, not much happens in the tiny village of Hanaiapa.
 So it’s no surprise that over the years, locals have experienced a serious case of Pareidolia.
 This basically happens when you start seeing things in objects like rocks or clouds.
-But wait a second, maybe every visitor to the village also comes down with a case of Pareidolia?
+But wait for a second, maybe every visitor to the village also comes down with a case of Pareidolia?
 Stare out into the bay and spot the small cliff rising out of the water.
 No, this isn’t James Bond Island, we’re in the South Pacific dummy!
 Can you make out the head of an African Man on one side and the head of a woman on the other?
 How about this giant moray eel on the cliff that encloses the bay?
 I think it’s safe to say that locals just have an excellent vision… and plenty of time on their hands!

 The most remote settlement in Hiva Oa may feel like a mini Manhattan by the time you reach it.
 That’s not due to its size, or wide selection of gourmet restaurants, but rather because of the long and arduous road you took to get here with a whole lot of nothing but incredible views along the way.
 The village seems like paradise as you begin your slow descent from the mountains, and is just as beautiful from level ground!

 You’ll be thanking whoever made the smart decision to come to Hiva Oa when you see Hanatekuua for the first time.
 This dream of a beach seems to be caressed by the palms of a giant hand.
-A tough decision needs to now be made… should you savour the aerial views from up top, or start to make your way down to the golden sand?
+A tough decision needs to now be made… should you savor the aerial views from up top, or start to make your way down to the golden sand?
 You might have this paradise all to yourself, but you might get lucky and meet a few locals down at the beach.
 It’s your chance to get to know authentic Marquesan Islanders, and maybe even get a ride back on their tiny boat!